deepanshgandhi/LeetSummarizer/README.md

 ```
-NOTE : NOTE: SchemaGen and StatisticsGen have been omitted from our pipeline as they are not pertinent to our project's dataset structure.
+NOTE : SchemaGen and StatisticsGen have been omitted from our pipeline as they are not pertinent to our project's dataset structure since we are dealing with strings whereas the aforementioned libraries are only pertinent for categorical/numerical data types.
 However, it is advised to consider utilizing these libraries to enhance data handling capabilities.
 ```

 ## Running The Project